 I’ve learned that taking proper care of your animal is not only better for the Earth, but it’s better for the health of your faithful companion, too.

 Here are some of my best tips for how to be a more eco friendly pet owner, whether you have a dog, cat, or other beastie.

 1. Think About Their Food

 As any good vegan knows, beef and pork production is extremely resource-heavy, polluting waterways with animal waste and taking much space for rearing.
 So try to feed your pet chicken or fish based food instead.
-Better yet, make your pet’s food yourself, using raw meats, vegetables and whole grains for dog food, and only meat and fish for cat food, as felines should mainly be carnivorous.
+Better yet, make your pet’s food yourself, using raw meats, vegetables and whole grains for dog food.
+Only meat and fish should be used for cat food, as felines should mainly be carnivorous.

 Another benefit of homemade pet food is the many food tins you’ll forego.
 Often at least one ever single day of your pet’s lifespan!
 It may not seem like much to you every day, but did considering there are an estimated 69, 926, 000 dog and 74,059, 000 cat owners in the USA alone, that’s around 150 million tins being thrown out or recycled per year.
 In America only!